-We intend to acquire properties and portfolios of properties, including large portfolios that could result in changes to our capital structure.
+We face risks associated with our property acquisitions, including any acquisitions of portfolios of properties.
 Our acquisition activities and their success are subject to the following risks:

-- we may be unable to complete an acquisition after making a non-refundable deposit and incurring certain other acquisition-related costs; - we may be unable to obtain financing for acquisitions on commercially reasonable terms or at all; - acquired properties may fail to perform as expected; - acquired properties may be located in new markets in which we may face risks associated with a lack of market knowledge or understanding of the local economy, lack of business relationships in the area and unfamiliarity with local governmental and permitting procedures; and - we may be unable to quickly and efficiently integrate new acquisitions, particularly acquisitions of portfolios of properties, into our existing operations.
+- we may be unable to complete an acquisition after making a non-refundable deposit and incurring certain other acquisition-related costs; - we may be unable to obtain financing for acquisitions on commercially reasonable terms or at all; - acquired properties may fail to perform as expected; and - we may be unable to quickly and efficiently integrate new acquisitions, particularly acquisitions of portfolios of properties, into our existing operations.

-In addition, while we will invest primarily in stabilized, income-oriented real estate, we may also acquire assets that require some amount of capital investment in order to be renovated or repositioned.
+In addition, while we invest primarily in stabilized, income-oriented real estate, we may also acquire assets that require some amount of capital investment in order to be renovated or repositioned.
 These investments are generally subject to higher risk of loss than investments in stabilized real estate and there is no guarantee that any renovation or repositioning will be successful, or that the actual costs will not be greater than our estimates.